Will-Griffiths-Ireland/Journee/README.md

 ### Message Notifications

-All user interactions with the database will result in an onscreen message that is diaplyed in the top center of the screen for 3 seconds before it fades away.
+All user interactions with the database will result in an onscreen message that is displayed in the top center of the screen for 3 seconds before it fades away.

 * Sign in / out
 * Adds